Generalizing Adam to Manifolds for Efficiently Training Transformers: Introduction and Related Work

-In order to fully benefit from introducing manifolds into neural networks, existing powerful optimizers should be extended to this setting, but the obscure nature of the Adam algorithm has meant that its properties have to be severely restricted before this extension can be made.\footnote{This is not true for momentum-based optimizers, as they admit a variational formulation and allow for straightforward generalization to arbitrary manifolds (see \cite{duruisseaux2022accelerated, kong2022momentum}).}
+In order to fully benefit from introducing manifolds into neural networks, existing powerful optimizers should be extended to this setting, but the obscure nature of the Adam algorithm has meant that its properties have to be severely restricted before this extension can be made.\footnote{This is not true for optimizers that only contain first moments, but no second moments (like the Adam optimizer).
+Optimizers that only contain first moments admit a variational formulation and allow for straightforward generalization to arbitrary manifolds \cite{duruisseaux2022accelerated, kong2022momentum}.
+We also note that exploiting the homogeneous space structure for the purposes of optimization is a well-established technique \cite{edelman1998geometry}.} We note that this is a well-known problem \cite{becigneul2018riemannian, lezcano2019cheap}.
+In \cite{lezcano2019cheap} the authors say: ``there is a vast literature on optimization methods on Riemannian manifolds [...].
+On the other hand, the problem of adapting popular optimization algorithms like [Adam] is a topic of current research.''
+The problem with Adam is that it cannot, unlike other Euclidean optimization methods such as the Newton method, be transferred to the general manifold setting as outlined in e.g. \cite{absil2008optimization,boumal2023intromanifolds}.
+Mathematically the Adam optimizer depends on the choice of a specific coordinate system, or put differently \cite{becigneul2018riemannian}: ``the adaptivity of these algorithms [i.e. Adam] can be thought of as assigning one learning rate per coordinate of the parameter vector.
+However, on a Riemannian manifold, one is generally not given an intrinsic coordinate system, rendering meaningless the notions sparsity or coordinate-wise update.''

-A first, partly successful, attempt at generalizing Adam is shown in \cite{li2020efficient}, but does not capture the structure of the second moments (see \cref{eq:scalar_adam}).
-The approach presented in \cite{kong2022momentum} is more involved and the most-closely related one to this work.
-The authors formulate the optimization problem as an unconstrained variational problem with the corresponding Lagrangian on the Stiefel manifold $\mathcal{M}:= \{Y\in\mathbb{R}^{N\times{}n}:Y^TY=\mathbb{I}_n\}$: